 The General Manager is instrumental in advising the Board on fiscal planning, long range planning and the exploration of new income-producing programs.
-In addition, under broad guidelines established by the Board, the General Manager is in overall charge of the employees, coaches, plant, ice, grounds, Office, Skate Shop, Snack Bar, discipline, security, safety, public skating, public classes, advertising, hockey program, ice rental, and other activities of a commercial and operating nature.
+In addition, under broad guidelines established by the Board, the General Manager is in overall charge of the employees, coaches, plant, ice, grounds, Office, Skate Shop, cafe, discipline, security, safety, public skating, public classes, advertising, hockey program, ice rental, and other activities of a commercial and operating nature.
 He/she also coordinates and implements plans, activities and programs instituted by the Board and Committees for the Club members.
+The Assistant Manager assists the General Manager with duties described above.
+The Bookkeeper is responsible for maintaining the general ledger, accounting software, generating financial reports, deposits, accounts payable and following accounting policy to ensure accurate financial records for SCW.
+The bookkeeper may also be an accounting firm or consultant that are not considered employees and are paid by invoice.
 All Staff members act in continuous cooperation with all Club committees to generally expedite the smooth operation of the Club.
 Unless otherwise specified, the paid staff report to the General Manager.